leesaye/project-23-marc-copy/README.md

 4. Reliability
 5. Reusability

-We will be using [black](https://black.readthedocs.io/en/stable/) for python to ensure consistent formatting.
+We will be using [black](https://black.readthedocs.io/en/stable/) for Python to ensure consistent formatting.

 ​
  ## Licenses